United States Department of State: Nineteenth century

 A Commissioner of Immigration existed between 1864 and 1868.
-An Examiner of Claims was established in 1868 to address claims by American citizens against foreign nations, but it was abolished in 1868 and then reestablished in 1870 under the newly established Law Bureau.
+An Examiner of Claims was established in 1868 to address claims by American citizens against foreign governments, but it was abolished in 1868 and then reestablished in 1870 under the newly established Law Bureau.
 In 1870, Secretary of State Hamilton Fish reorganized the department into twelve bureaus: the Chief Clerk's Bureau, two Diplomatic Bureaus, two Consular Bureaus, the Law Bureau, the Bureau of Accounts, the Statistical Bureau, the Bureau of Translations, the Bureau of Pardons and Commissions, the Bureau of Domestic Records, and the Passport Bureau.
 The bureaus of law, translations, and domestic records each consisted of a single person responsible for that duty.
 A mail division was established in 1872 and the office of Keeper of Rolls was made independent of the Chief Clerk's Bureau in 1873.

 Congress legally recognized the bureau system and provided official salaries for some bureau positions in 1873.
 Following Congressional recognition, several acts of Congress modified the structure of the bureaus between 1874 and 1882.
 At the end of the nineteenth century, the department consisted of the Chief Clerk's Bureau, the Diplomatic Bureau, the Consular Bureau, the Bureau of Accounts, the Bureau of Foreign Commerce, the Bureau of Appointments, and the Bureau of Archives.
 Other offices, such as that of translator, also operated separately from the bureau system.